wxcapture/wxcapture/README.md

 This is currently a manual process, with the instructions for installing the pi and server code currently being documented in the following spreadsheet: https://github.com/wxcapture/wxcapture/blob/master/WxCapture.xlsx

-In time an installer will be created...
+  An installer will be created some time later after WxCapture is "officially" released.

 ## Dynamic and Static pages:
 - ```index.html``` and ```satellites.html``` are static